cdktf/cdktf-provider-snowflake/docs/passwordPolicy.csharp.md

 - *Type:* object

-Prevent overwriting a previous password policy with the same name.
+(Default: `false`) Prevent overwriting a previous password policy with the same name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/password_policy#if_not_exists PasswordPolicy#if_not_exists}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/password_policy#if_not_exists PasswordPolicy#if_not_exists}

 ---